nodemailer/nodemailer-web/content/app/_index.md

 ![](/sendmail_win.png)

-Alternatively you can download <a href="https://nodemailer.com/sendmail-win.zip" target="_blank">Windows version of sendmail</a> and place it wherever you like.
+Alternatively you can download <a href="https://nodemailer.com/sendmail-win.zip" target="_blank">Windows version of sendmail</a> as a separate application and place it wherever you like.
 Use the same arguments though as shown in the instructions section.

 **OSX**